Vehicles as weapons: London attack is part of a disturbing trend

 "It appeared that a car was coming towards the House of Commons mowing down pedestrians on the way, and the driver then got access to the parliamentary estate, stabbed a police officer and was shot," Member of Parliament Sir Gerald Howarth said.

-By the end of Wednesday's melee, at least three people were killed and many more were injured.
+By the end of Wednesday's melee, four people were killed and many more were injured.

 Across Europe and around the world, more assailants are using cars and trucks as weapons.
 Here are some of the most significant recent attacks -- and the reasons behind them: